GoekhanDev/musicplayer/README.md

 # musicplayer
-A musicplayer coded in WPF with MVVM design pattern
+A Music Player coded in WPF with MVVM design pattern

 </br>